yuff1006/yuff1006/README.md

 - 👋 Hi, I’m Yuffie Hu
-- 👀 I’m an aspiring software developer
-- 🌱 I’m currently going through Practicum by Yandex bootcamp focusing on frontend web development
+- 👀 I’m an aspiring software developer and currently going through Practicum by Yandex bootcamp focusing on frontend web development.
 - 💞️ My first project was a web app using MySQL, Python, Flask and Javascript automating Therapy Documentation process at my company.
 It is fully functional and saving much time in my workflow.
 I plan to keep updating and adding features to it. https://github.com/yuff1006/Music-Therapy-Documentation.git
+- 💼 My first international Hackathon was a blast.
+Check out our full-stack web app: https://100daysoflove.netlify.app/
 - 📫 Reach me at yuffiehu@icloud.com

 <!---